Hugo-COLLIN/SaveMyPhind-conversation-exporter/src/assets/modalMessages/modalSurvey.md

 title: "⚠️ Important message :"
 buttons:
   yes:
-    title: "👍 Sure, I'm glad to help!"
+    text: "👍 Sure, I'm glad to help!"
     url: "https://save.hugocollin.com/feedback?utm_medium=extension&utm_campaign=feedback"
   no:
-    title: "👎 Are you dreaming?"
+    text: "👎 Are you dreaming?"
 ---
 👉 I'm Hugo, an independent software developer. ${appInfos.APP_NAME} seems useful to you and **I'm happy to help you with this extension**.
 I would like to continue developing ${appInfos.APP_NAME}, that's why **I need your help**.